vibe-project/vibe-examples/archetype/vibe-java-server/platform/jwa1/README.md

 **Note**

+* This example runs on Jetty but you can run it on other Java WebSocket API implementations.
 * Java WebSocket API 1 has no support of HTTP.
 You have to use only WebSocket transport.
 * To use it together with Servelt 3, you should declare `Server` as `static` or use vendor-specific API.